Midway (1976 film): Development

-John Guillermin was reportedly hired to direct but replaced by Jack Smight before filming began.
+John Guillermin was reportedly hired to direct but was replaced by Jack Smight before filming began.
+Naval aviator Lieutenant Richard "Dick" Best and Joseph Rochefort served as consultants; George Gay, the only survivor of Torpedo Squadron 8, visited during filming.
+Toshiro Mifune sent his script to Minoru Genda and to Yamamoto's son, so that they could attest to its historical accuracy.
+Reportedly, Mifune had been scheduled to play Yamamoto in Tora!
+Tora!
+Tora!
+(1970), but withdrew when director Akira Kurosawa left the project.
+The filmmakers wanted to portray the Japanese in a fair light and to portray them and the Americans as equals.
+Principal photography was scheduled to end around 20 July 1975.
+Filming at sea took three weeks, which included shooting on the U.S.S.
+Lexington, the last World War II ship in service.
+Robert Mitchum settled on filming his scenes in bed.
+Modern crew members of the U.S.S.
+Lexington were persuaded to have their hair cut and to shave to conform to World War II Navy regulations after watching the filming.
+Fonda was astonished to learn that Yamamoto and Nimitz were missing fingers from accidents.
+Fonda consciously folded back his finger throughout his performance and Mifune had his uniforms and gloves made to be accurate as possible.
+In the original script, Garth survived.

 Filming

-Midway was shot at the Terminal Island Naval Base, Los Angeles, California, the U.S. Naval Station, Long Beach, California and Naval Air Station Pensacola, Florida.
+Midway was shot at the Terminal Island Naval Base, Los Angeles, California, the U.S. Naval Station, Long Beach, California, Naval Air Station Pensacola, Florida and San Diego, California.
 The on-board scenes were filmed in the Gulf of Mexico aboard USS Lexington.
 Lexington, an Essex-class aircraft carrier, was the last World War II-era carrier left in service at that point, although the ship was completed after the battle.
 She is now a museum ship at Corpus Christi, Texas.
 Scenes depicting Midway Island were filmed at Point Mugu, California.
 "Point Mugu has sand dunes, just like Midway.
 We built an airstrip, a tower, some barricades, things like that," said Jack Smight.
 "We did a lot of strafing and bombing there."
 A Consolidated PBY-6A Catalina BuNo 63998, N16KL, of the Commemorative Air Force, was used in depicting all the search and rescue mission scenes.